BerkeleyAutomation/FogROS/README.md

-Then simply run
+Then  run

 ````
 roslaunch roscloud roscloud.launch
 ````

-The EC2 instance will be automatically created, and you will see the console printting "I heared Hello World" sent by the remote EC2 server.
+The EC2 instance will be automatically created, and you will see the console printing "I heared Hello World" sent by the remote EC2 server.